MariuszFerdyn/k8s-ingress-modsecurity-waf-playground/README.md

 - browse public IP from several computers and check Hostname:Port

 ## Deploy the ingress controller with ModSecurity (WAF)
 - Ensure you have an NGINX Ingress controller deployed with ModSecurity enabled (see official docs for setup).
 - Edit and apply the provided ingress manifest:
-  - kubectl apply -f meow-ingress.yaml
+  - kubectl apply -f app-ingress.yaml
-- This will create an ingress with ModSecurity enabled and a sample rule blocking User-Agent 'bad-scanner'.
+- This will create an ingress with ModSecurity enabled and rules for JuiceShop, phpinfo, and echoserver.
-- Make sure the backend service `meow-svc` exists and is listening on port 80.
+- Make sure the backend services `juiceshop`, `php-info`, and `echo-server` exist and are listening on the correct ports.

 ## Deploy Deny All Calico policy that block everythig
 - kubectl apply -f deny-all.yaml